arenol/GeoTOON/README.md

 * **srs**: An-EPSG code identifying the spatial reference system.
 If the srs is unknown, an empty string is provided.
 * **fields**: Field definitions in tabular format.
 This  is for inserting into databases or converting to different formats, such as .shp or .gpkg
 * **data**: A tabular array of the data.
 The geometry field must always be the last field.

+## NULL attributes.
+Null attribute values are represented by the string ```NULL```.
+If a string has the value "NULL", it must be quoted.

 ## Geometry
 Point geometry is always encoded as an array of elements accroding to the dimensions.
 This is shown in the example above